the-events-calendar/tribe-common/readme.txt

 = [TBD] TBD =

+* Fix - Fix issue of time selector for recurring rules not working for the block editor.
+[ECP-918]
 * Feature - Redesign In-App help and troubleshooting pages.
 [TEC-3741]
 * Fix - Ensure that $wp_query->is_search is false for calendar views that have no search term.
 [TEC-4012]
 * Fix - Fix issue of month names not being translatable.
 This was caused by a missing moment js localization dependency.
 [ECP-739]